Ford Focus Review & Prices

 Ford Focus FAQs

-The Focus is made in Ford’s Saarlouis plant in Germany, although production is scheduled to end in the middle of 2025.
+The Focus is made in Ford’s Saarlouis plant in Germany, although production is scheduled to end soon.

 Buy or lease the Ford Focus at a price you’ll love